- The Ultimate Guide to Santa Teresa, Costa Rica

 Koji’s Japanese restaurant

-Located right near Banana Beach, Habaneros is a beachfront Mexican grill & bar offering excellent Mexican fusion food.
-Boasting incredible sunset views, the house specialties include fresh fish and seafood, including lobster tacos, grilled whole fish and more, all served with their killer margaritas and famous guacamole.
+Located right at Banana Beach, Habaneros is a beachfront Mexican grill & bar offering excellent Mexican food.
+If you like dinner with incredible sunset views this is your spot.
+The house’s specialities include fresh Mexican inspired fish and seafood, including lobster tacos, grilled whole fish and more, all served with their killer margaritas and famous guacamole.

 Kika Santa Teresa

-Well established as a top venue for food, drinks and live music since 2008, Kika is considered by many as being the best bar in Santa Teresa for live music.
-On Thursdays, it’s the hottest venue in town featuring a live band, loads of people and a great vibe.
+Well established as a top venue for food, drinks and live music since 2008, Kika is considered the best bar in Santa Teresa for live music.
+On Thursdays, it’s the busiest venue in town featuring a live band, lots of great spirits around and a brilliant vibe.

-Activities and things to do in Santa Teresa
+Activities and things to do in Santa Teresa, Costa Rica

-Part of the attraction of going on a surf trip to Costa Rica is the unique access to nature and the general feeling you’re in a somewhat undeveloped part of the world.
-Given the many dirt roads in the area, an ATV, also known as Quad bike is really the best way to explore the region.
-If you’re keen on a four-wheeled adventure, we’ll help you rent one of the highest standard from our trusted partner.
+One attraction of going on a surf trip to Costa Rica is the unique access to nature.
+Given the many dirt roads in the area, an ATV, also known as a Quad bike, is the best way to explore the region.
+If you’re keen on a four-wheeled adventure, we will help to connect you to our trustworthy partner offering the highest standards.
+Done safely, riding an ATV is a fun way to experience the jungle, maybe even searching for your own little piece of secluded Costa Rican heaven.

 Ylang Ylang yoga Montezuma

-For further info about Costa Rica and Santa Teresa, please refer to our FAQ pages.
+For further information about Costa Rica and Santa Teresa, visit our FAQ pages.